| Approved on: | 2026-03-11 |

 • Appetite and palatability ratings

-• Physical activity
+• Physical activity with research-grade trackers

 • Attention and memory tests

-• Mental well-being and perceived stress surveys
+• Mental well-being and stress surveys

 |

-Basic eligibility criteria: | Inclusion criteria include:
+| Basic eligibility criteria: | Inclusion criteria include:

 • Age: 30-45 years